Jardielson-s/get_mongo_atlas_data/README.md

 4. test lambda

+## Undo aws resources
-5. After completing the tests, you can undo all the resources created in AWS with:
+1. After completing the tests, you can undo all the resources created in AWS with:
 ```bash
 terraform destroy -auto-approve
 ```